polgaria/NostalgiaCraft/README.md

-# AlphaUI
+# NostalgiaCraft
-an attempt to bring back some of the UI from late Alpha/early Beta
+improving upon (and intended to be used with) the NostalgiaCraft resource pack